PHP-DI/PHP-DI/doc/frameworks/silex.md

 $app->get('/{name}', HelloController::class);
 ```

 Again you will notice that we pass the class name and not an instance.
-PHP-DI will correctly detect that this is an invokable class and will instantiate it.
+PHP-DI will correctly detect that this is an invocable class and will instantiate it.

 ### Middlewares, route variable converters, error handlers and view handlers